 The Tenant shall comply with all laws relating to its use of any part of the Building pursuant to the Rights.

-In relation to the Rights mentioned in clause 3.1 (c) the Landlord may at its discretion re-route or vary the Tenants right to use the passageway and that Right shall then apply in relation to the passage way as re-routed or varied.
+In relation to the Rights mentioned in clause 3.1 (a) the Landlord may at its discretion re-route or vary the Tenants right to use the area hatched in black on Plan 1 and that Right shall then apply in relation to area as re-routed or varied.

 In relation to the Rights mentioned in clause 3.1 (b), the Landlord may, at its discretion, re-route or replace within the Building any such Service Media and that Right shall then apply in relation to the Service Media as re-routed or replaced.

+In relation to the Rights mentioned in clause 3.1 (c) the Landlord may at its discretion vary or terminate the Tenants right to use the external area hatch in black on Plan 1 as an external seating area and that Right shall then apply in relation to the external area as varied.

 In relation to the Right mentioned in clauses 3.1 (d) to 3.1 (g), where the Tenant requires the consent of the Landlord to carry out the works to the Property, the Tenant may only exercise that Right when that consent has been granted and in accordance with the terms of that consent.